freifunklippe/ansible-yanic-respondd/README.md

-# Freifunk Managed by Ansible
+# yanic-respondd Managed by Ansible

 this is a example repository
 (better then nothing)